AltropInc/alt/doc/script/AbstractClass.md

 }
 abstract class AbstractDerived is Base
 {
-    // Okay, this derived class is abstarct
+    // Okay, this derived class is abstract
 }
 class IncompleteDerived is Base
 {